![]() |

 The $GENERATE directive is a BIND specific directive and should not be used if zone files will be ported between BIND and other RFC compliant DNS software.

-$GENERATE is provided to ease generation of repetitive sequences of RRs.
-Only NS, PTR and CNAME RRs are supported.
-The only known use for $GENERATE is when creating zone files used in delegation of reverse subnet maps.
-The reverse-map zone files involve a series of RRs which increment by a single value.
+$GENERATE is provided to simplify generation of repetitive sequences of RRs and can be used with any RR which has a simple owner-name (lhs) RR target-name (rhs) structure (such as PTR, CNAME, DNAME, A , AAAA and NS). $GENERATE is typically used when creating reverse zone files including those used in the delegation of reverse subnet maps for IPv4 address ranges of > /24 (range /23 to /32).
+For IPv4 address ranges < /24 (range /1 to /23) you can experiment with this tool.
+Reverse-map zone files can involve a series of RRs which increment by a regular value.
 The following fragment shows an extract from the reverse delegation zone file described in Chapter 3:

 The following $GENERATE directive would create the full sequence above.